divyankachaudhari/auto-mailing-responses-col215/README.md

 This repository contains code for auto-mailing any responses from a google sheet.
 This one in particular caters to COL215 minor response mailing to individual students.

 Note: All the actions need to be done from the same Google account.
 If you have multiple accounts, you can try doing it in icongnito mode so that you work with only one account at a time.
 Possibly make a new account for running this.

-For this repository and make the changes as given below.
+Fork this repository and make the changes as given below.

 ### Extracting e-mails from entry number
 Before that, these steps need to be followed to extract e-mails out of entry numbers: